byuksel/simplecsv/README.md

 You can feed this file (`testcases_as_csv.json`) to the python program `parsetestcases.py` to produce `parsed_test_cases_as_arrays.json`. **Beware:** the names of the test cases should be unique.

+## Kudos ##

+While implementing non-exporting private methods and unittesting them, I used the methods suggested by Mark S.Everitt [in this presentation @ Async.](https://speakerdeck.com/qubyte/writing-testable-private-methods-with-node-dot-js-modules)